openebs-archive/openebs-docs/docs/installation.md

 **Verify pods:**

-List the pods in `<openebs>` name space
+List the pods in `<openebs>` namespace

 ```
 kubectl get pods -n openebs
 ```

-In the successful installation of OpenEBS, you should see an example output like below.
+In case of the successful installation of OpenEBS, you should see an example output like below.

 <div class="co">
 NAME                                           READY   STATUS    RESTARTS   AGE